CANopenTerm/CANopenTerm/README.md

   Write scripts to automate tasks and leverage a [custom API](/lua-api).

 - **Built-in DBC (CAN Database File) Parser**
-  Easily import and use
+  Seamlessly import and utilize
   [DBC files](https://www.csselectronics.com/pages/can-dbc-file-database-intro)
-  to simplify your work with CAN networks.
+  to streamline your CAN network projects.
+This feature enhances your ability to work with various protocols, including OBD-II for vehicle diagnostics and J1939 for heavy-duty vehicle networking, making it easier to manage and interpret CAN network data.

 - **Robust and Portable Source Code**
   - CANopenTerm's source code is written entirely in ANSI C, ensuring